COGNIMANEU/pilot02-digitaltwin-rosboard/README.md

-# Pilot02 Digital Twin ROsBoard
+# Pilot02 Digital Twin ROSBoard

 This repository contains a docker based version of rosboard.
 It includes some changes on top of the original ROSboard (https://github.com/dheera/rosboard) project with visual branding and improved robustness for ROS2 message handling.